dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

         .unwrap()
 }
 ```
-Here we have no guarantee of we are going to get, since it just a pointer and a length that we force to become a reference to type T. I this case we don't have any other way, since MememoryMap only know the concept of bytes.
+Here we have no guarantee of we are going to get, since it just a pointer and a length that we force to become a reference to type T. I this case we don't have any other way, since MemoryMap only know the concept of bytes.

-Rust have the ability to call directly into C files, and you also have the abiilty use most of by using the `libc`- libarary.
+Rust have the ability to call directly into C files, and you also have the ability use most of by using the `libc`- library.
 This means we can access functions like `mlock` and `mlockall`.
-But again rust can garantee these functions so we need to use the "unsafe" keyword.
+But again rust can guarantee these functions so we need to use the "unsafe" keyword.

 Overall i believe rust is a great language for low level programming and it's safety and guarantees are great - and you can always tap into c.  but in some cases it run short when you are working directly on disk.